braj29/tab_fm_link_pred/README.md

 pyproject.toml
 ```

-Feel free to adapt the subsampling sizes, add more models, or integrate richer evaluation/reporting as you iterate on the experiments.
+Feel free to adapt the subsampling sizes via CLI, add more models, or integrate richer evaluation/reporting as you iterate on the experiments.